The Trip (1967 film): Box office

-The movie was very popular: Corman says it took $6 million in rentals.
-According to Variety, $5.1 million was in North America.
+The movie was very popular: Corman says it took $6 million in rentals during its initial release.
+According to Variety, its North American revenue reached $5.1 million, and its total revenue is estimated at around $10 million.

+Writing for FilmInk, Stephen Vagg argued the film "proved to Corman that you could make personal movies as long as they had authenticity and naked women."

-Samuel Z. Arkoff said American International Pictures (AIP) stopped making "dope pictures" soon after The Trip because he sensed the cycle would exhaust itself quickly.
+Despite being one of American International Pictures' (AIP) most profitable films, Samuel Z. Arkoff said they stopped making "dope pictures" soon after The Trip because he sensed the cycle would exhaust itself quickly.
 In 1974 he said "everybody else picked it up; and as late as last year they were still coming out with dope pictures.
 And there isn't one single company that made a buck on dope pictures.
 The young people had turned off."

 Home media

-The Trip was released in a Region 1 DVD by MGM on April 15, 2003 as part of their Midnite Movies series doubled with a similar film, Psych-Out, on a double-sided disc.
+The Trip was released in a Region 1 DVD by MGM on April 15, 2003 as part of their Midnite Movies series doubled with a similar film, Psych-Out (1968), on a double-sided disc.

-In 2015, the MGMHD channel broadcast a newly-constructed "Director's Cut" of the film, which removed the opening disclaimer and the "shattered glass" ending imposed by AIP, as well as restoring additional footage to the opening party scene and exit music previously clipped on home video releases.
+In 2015, the MGM HD channel broadcast a newly-constructed "Director's Cut" of the film, which removed the opening disclaimer and the "shattered glass" ending imposed by AIP, as well as restoring additional footage to the Bead Game club party scene and exit music previously clipped on home video releases.
 This alternate version was later released on Blu-ray in Region B by Signal One films that year, and on Region A Blu-ray by Olive Films in 2016.
 The Signal One Blu-ray retained special features created for the previous MGM DVD, including a Roger Corman commentary track, and offered the AIP-mandated scenes (with Corman commentary) as bonus material.
 The Olive Blu-ray did not port any of the special features, but did include the original trailer.